 After that, they will provide coverage for the title property.

-The title commitment will actually list out any potential issues, exclusion, or exceptions that appear on the title record as of the effective date of the commitment.
+The title commitment will list out any potential issues, exclusions, or exceptions that appear on the title record as of the effective date of the commitment.

 This way, you’ll know what issues exist or what other problems may come up in the future.